AdobeDocs/pass.en/help/accountiq/segments.md

 * **Evaluation period** estimates summary values from the last week or month.
 * **[!UICONTROL Update estimation]** allows you to calculate the number of estimated qualified accounts in the current segment based on the evaluation period.

->[!NOTE]
->
->You can only **Update estimation** when you are editing a segment.
-The results will be based on the current items in the segment and selected evaluation period.

 You can review the segment details to decide on the changes you wish to implement across the entire segment.